 140 W Houston St, New York, NY 10012

 Whether you're wrapping up a day shopping in SoHo, or if you're planning a date night, this has become my go-to spot for sushi in the city without it costing you your rent.
 It's incredibly reliable and delicious.
 I've had both the omakase as well as ordered from the menu and there wasn't anything I wouldn't order again, so close your eyes and point, because you can't go wrong.
-I will say: the spicy tuna cones are amazing.
+I will say: the spicy tuna cones are amazing - perhaps one of my favorite menu items ever created.

 200 5th Ave, New York, NY 10010